-Mindfulness + Stability for Pincha Mayurasana / by Arielle Rabier
+Mindfulness + Stability for Pincha Mayurasana / by Arielle Leon

 Once flexibility and strength provide access to inversions, your mind must be able to concentrate on the many factors it takes to levitate.
 These exercises will challenge your focus and ability to sustain a stable position in body and mind.
 Additionally, binds help demonstrate the power of equal + opposite force to resist gravity.